Charlesetc/charlesetc/_posts/2015-10-31-lifetime-reference.markdown

 categories: rust lifetimes
 ---

-Places where you use any lifetime syntax will fall into two categories:
+Places in Rust where you use any lifetime syntax will fall into two categories:

 | Concept       | Category    | Usage  |
 |:--------------| :-----      | :----- |